Showing posts with label friendship. Show all posts

 "Perhaps you should try believing that I believe."
 Hope for Today (p.
 244)

-Thursday, August 22, 2024
+Friday, August 22, 2025

 The story...

 So, how might we take the first step of loving God when our sin is abhorrent to, and incompatible with, a relationship with Him?
 We might will an imaginary idea of God who is compatible with our life code and experiences; yet, there's no real power in that.
 We could listen to the good news, the gospel, that God has done all the work of removing our relationship sin barrier through His own great work in Christ.
-Simply trust in God's great work and walk through life in His light where reality and sin are illuminated for what they are.
-Why not walk the path of living an honest, humble, hopeful, joyful, and peaceful life in Christ?
+Simply trust in God's great work and walk through life in His light of truth where reality and sin are illuminated for what they are.
+Why not walk the path of living a more honest, humble, hopeful, joyful, and peaceful life in Christ?
 Romans 15:13 Not following the path by doubting the possibility is _ _ _ _ _ _!

 Just for today...